4 Best Purchasing Cards (P-cards)

 Why we like it: The Spendesk purchasing card is a great option for companies of all sizes because it offers different plans with flexible pricing options and allows you to change to a higher plan easily as your business scales.
 It’s also ideal for growing businesses with multiple spending policies and custom approval workflows.

 It works like a debit or prepaid card.
-You open an account, verify your company, and transfer funds to your Spendesk wallet from your existing bank account.
+You simply open an account, verify your company, and transfer funds to your Spendesk wallet from your existing bank account.
 Then, you can set your spending rules by defining teams, approval workflows, spending policies, and card limits based on your goals.
 Your employees can request funds, pay securely using the card, and submit receipts using the Spendesk app.

 - Custom control: Spendesk allows you to customize payment methods with individual rules and spending policies.